AutoResearch/autora/docs/examples/closed-loop-basic/experiment.md

 global.jsPsychRok = jsPsychRok
 ```

-In this example, we will generate the entire js Psych experiment in the workflow, we will be sending the full Java Script code to the testing zone.
+In this example, we will generate the entire js Psych experiment in the workflow, we will be sending the full JavaScript code to the testing zone.
 Replace the `main` function in the `main.js` file with the following code:

 ```javascript
 const main = async (id, condition) => {